xiaojuqs/noname/README.md

 ## Currently Known Issues:
 + Scrollbar UI and CSS UI bugs with Firefox version greater than 66.
++ Cannot use multiplayer for live play because of enforcement of https of github (secure websocket).
 + When DecadeUI extension enabled, cannot use index.html to play locally for browser that have CORS (Cross-Origin Resource Sharing) policy.